Qualys Connector

 -

-Click Save to add the module to the user permissions.
+Click Save to apply the role permissions.

 -

-Enable Qualys CVSS Scoring
+Enable CVSS Scoring in Your Qualys Account

 CVSS scoring is not enabled by default in Qualys.
 To ensure vulnerability scores are available in Exposure Management, you must enable this feature in your Qualys environment.